Cats - for Sale

 Siamese Cats for Sale

-These cats form intense bonds with their families and often choose one person as their favorite.
+Siamese cats have been charming people for generations with striking blue eyes and distinctive vocalizations.
 Their sleek, short coats require minimal grooming, but their social needs are high.
-Siamese cats don’t do well when left alone for long periods and thrive in households where someone is usually around.
+Siamese cats generally do best in homes where someone is around most of the day.

 British Shorthair: The Teddy Bear